Havoc Demon Hunter PvP Rotation and Playstyle — Midnight Pre-Patch (12.0.1)

 Playstyle for Havoc Demon Hunters

-The Havoc Demon Hunter has only one role when in an Arena match: do damage.
+Havoc Demon Hunter has one primary role when in an Arena match: do damage.
 Players should focus on maximizing their damage as much as they can.
 With strong mobility, you should be able to stay on a target for most of the game.
-Use your strong consistent damage to force cooldowns and then punish the enemy team by using your offensive abilities.
+Use your strong, consistent damage to force cooldowns and then punish the enemy team by using your offensive abilities.

 Before Gates Open